-Nika is currently a Manager of Design Strategy at Bridgeable, a strategic design firm focused on helping clients bridge the gap between what is know about a complex problem and how it can be solved.
+Nika is Chief of Staff at BenchSCi.
+A design thinking expert, she was previously Director of Design Strategy at Bridgeable, a strategic design firm focused on helping clients bridge the gap between what is know about a complex problem and how it can be solved.

 Nika has extensive experience in business design consulting, and has worked with clients, including Deloitte, Loblaws, Telus, as well as various start-ups, not for profits, and educational institutions.
 In this work, Nika leverages methods from both visual design and business fields to create game-changing solutions that are desirable, feasible, and viable.
 Nika previously worked as a consultant at KK&P, the leading problem-solver for food-related enterprises, programs, and policies in the United States.